mavenlink/design-system/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

+## Code of Conduct
+Mavenlink has adopted a Code of Conduct that we expect project participants to adhere to.
+[Please read the full text](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Submitting Changes
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: